 - Staff development

 The Camp Research Forum proposals should include (and will be reviewed by) the following criteria: relevance of research to the camp community, theoretical framework, methods, analysis procedures, conclusions, and camp applications.
 The submission of research proposals is an online process and allows uploading a Word document of the proposal.
 The submission site allows for approximately 1000 words in 12 pt Times New Roman font.
 Graphs and charts may be included but should be limited as they are part of the word counts.
-The expectation is that the research abstract includes at least a minimum of preliminary results at the time of submission and that the research will be completed by the time the Conference begins.
+The expectation is that the research abstract includes at least a minimum of preliminary results from completed data collection at the time of submission.
 The proposed paper should not have been previously presented at another conference or published elsewhere.
-If you have any questions, feel free to contact Dr. Karla Henderson (Forum Coordinator) at email@example.com .
+If you have any questions, feel free to contact Dr. Karla Henderson (Forum Coordinator) at firstname.lastname@example.org .

 Marge Scanlin Outstanding Student Research Award

 Student researchers may want to submit their project for consideration for the Marge Scanlin Outstanding Student Research Award.
 This Scholarship is awarded each year to a deserving student who has contributed to the camp research body of knowledge.
 The purpose of the award is to encourage students to undertake camp research and present their findings at the annual ACA conference.
-Selection is based on the quality of the abstract as well as the overall contributions the study has made to the camp movement.
+Selection is based on the quality of the abstract as well as the overall contributions the student as well as the research project has made to the camp movement.
 A monetary scholarship will be awarded to the student who is selected for the Scanlin Award.
 The student is expected to attend the conference to present the research and to use the monetary award to help defray conference expenses.
 The student selected must join ACA, if not already a member.
 All student members receive complementary registration for the conference.
-For more information on the Scanlin Award, visit: http://www.acacamps.org/research/connect/scanlin-award or contact Dr. Ann Gillard at firstname.lastname@example.org .
+For more information on the Scanlin Award, visit: www.acacamps.org/research/connect/scanlin-award or contact Dr. Ann Gillard at email@example.com .

 If a proposal is accepted for presentation and/or as a poster, we expect the author to attend the conference to fulfill that obligation.
 People presenting their research at the conference are expected to register for at least one day.
 We appreciate the contributions made by researchers through their participation in the Camp Research Forum and the conference in general.